Background pattern

 If you use more Elocom than you should

-If you use Elocom more frequently than your doctor has instructed, for a prolonged period, or on large areas of the body, it may affect some of your hormones.
+If you use Elocom more frequently than your doctor has indicated, for a prolonged period, or on large areas of the body, it may affect some of your hormones.
 In children, it may affect their growth and development.

 If you forget to use Elocom

-If you interrupt the treatment with Elocom
+If you stop using Elocom

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions about the use of this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

 Very common (may affect more than 1 in 10 people)